 1635 – 1640 hrs | Startup India Team The Startup India Team shall deliver the Vote of Thanks |

 To facilitate cross-border incubation and acceleration that enable startups to explore international markets and get focused mentorship, deliberating over Multilateral Incubator Programs is a must.
-In Forum 2021, a session focusing on the Multilateral Incubator Program has been organized with the aim to share the nuances of setting up an incubation centre to help startups scale up their ideas.
+In Forum 2021, a session focusing on the Multilateral Incubator Program has been organised with the aim of sharing the nuances of setting up an incubation centre to help startups scale up their ideas.
 This session focuses on how the Government bodies can support incubators through fiscal and non-fiscal incentives.
-Further, a 30 minutes virtual tour will be conducted by an Indian Incubator, focusing on the building blocks of setting up an incubator and the different elements of an incubation centre for the relevant stakeholders of the SCO Member States.
+Further, a 30-minute virtual tour will be conducted by an Indian Incubator, focusing on the building blocks of setting up an incubator and the different elements of an incubation centre for the relevant stakeholders of the SCO Member States.

 To create open procurement channels to enable matchmaking for procuring innovative solutions from startups, discussing avenues of Procuring Social Innovations is one of the focus areas.
 Forum 2021 includes a roundtable dedicated to Procuring Social Innovation.
 The roundtable aims to explore provisions in the public procurement process for providing access to Government markets to startups.
 The discussion highlights the role of startups working towards social innovation in the context of social problems faced by the SCO Member States.